isabelle-galleberg/IT2810-GetLab/README.md

 ## 🚀Git guidelines

-All development tasks are documented in a issue.
+All development tasks are documented in a issue with appropriate labels.
 After assigning yourself to an issue, the issue should be solved in its own branch.
 We have disabled pushing to main branch, such that the only way to add code is though merge requests.
 When merging with main branch, the commits should be squashed.

 ### Semantic Commit Messages